NoneShen/Poly-document/new_chain/relayer/relayer.md

 ## 1. Development Specifications

-This step shows how to develop a relayer for your chain or your project.
-The relayer plays a role to deliver message between different chains, which is a part of cross-chain ecosystem.
+This step shows how to develop a relayer for your chain or project.
+The relayer plays a role in delivering messages between different chains, which is part of the cross-chain ecosystem.

 There are two components required: **Chain Listener** and **Chain Submitter**.

 ### 1.1 Chain Listener
-Chain listener is used to fetch data from the source chain and poly chain, including block header, cross chain events emitted from CCM and merkle proofs which are used to verify the cross chain message in the poly chain.
+Chain listener fetches data from the source chain and poly chain, including block header, cross-chain events emitted from CCM, and Merkle proofs used to verify the cross-chain message in the poly chain.
 And the interface listed is necessary.

 ```go